Passing designer discounts to clients or friends...

 So, it actually costs me money to hand over my discount.

-When clients pay hourly, they are paying for design time and time for quoting products.
+When clients pay design fees, they are paying for design time, a professional, creative service, and time for quoting products.
 In my studio, after their deposits for the product have been made, I no longer charge for time spent.

 So, a lot of time is spent on managing the purchasing and receipt of goods and that is factored into the cost of the item.
 That’s why I can’t give away discounts to clients.
 I have to charge for that time somewhere.